slmnv5/pepelats/doc/midi_drum.md

 Messages are listed in the section "MESSAGES" where options are message names.
 Valid messages are:

-* _bpm_msg - sent when the 1-st loop is recorded and BPM is calculated.
-Used to set BPM on external drum.
+* _bpm_msg - sent after 1st recorded and BPM calculated.
+Sets BPM on external drum using FILL_BPM method.
 * _bar_msg - sent at start of each bar.
 Used to synchronize external drum, set program, start drum, etc
-* _volume_msg - set volume
+* _volume_msg - set volume using VOLUME parameter.
 * _stop_msg - stop drum.
-There is no start message, instead it uses _bar_msg
+There is no start message, instead use _bar_msg.
+* _prog_msg - program change using PROG parameter.
 * _progs_list - list of programs available on external drum.
 If not specified, GM standard is used: [0, 1, 2, ...
 127]

 ### Message parameters